 You’re going to get a little bit more bass.
 You’re gonna get just a little bit better vocals.

-I think the mid range in the soundscape is a little bit broader.
-On the seven hundred.
+I think the mid-range in the soundscape is a little bit broader.
+On the700.
 And it’s natural because it should.
 It has some more drivers in here is about 250 dollars more.
-So if you’re looking to fill up a larger room, I would look at the seven hundred.
+So if you’re looking to fill up a larger room, I would look at the 700.

-But five hundred is absolutely no slouch.
-It should fill up most modern rooms with no issue.
+But 500 is no slouch.
+It should fill up most modern rooms.

 And it sounds great, too.
-What’s great is on both of these, if you need just a little bit more sound, you can add to the system later with those ports that I showed you earlier, with both surround speakers and a bass module, or if you have compatible Bose speakers like I do already like this, both Speaker 500.
+What’s great is on both of these, if you need just a little bit more sound, you can add to the system later with those ports that I showed you earlier, with both surround speakers and a bass module, or if you have compatible Bose speak do already like this, both Speaker 500.

-You can also multi link these speakers to complete your home theater setup to wrap things up.
+You can multi-link these speakers to complete your home theater to wrap things up.

 Let’s talk about the compatible audio formats.
-They both support Dolby Digital, which is great, but the Sound Bar 700 can also decode.
-Yes.
-As well.
+They both support Dolby Digital, which is great, but the Sound Bar 700 can decode.
 So keep that in mind.

-I was hoping for Dolby Atmos support on both Lee Sound bars, but they aren’t here on this generation, so hoping for that and D TSX on the next ones.
-So to recap, the seven hundred is a bigger sound bar with more drive.
+I was hoping for Dolby Atmos’ support on both Lee Soundbars, but they aren’t here on this generation, so hoping for that and D TSX on the next ones.
+So to recap, the 700 is a bigger soundbar with more drive.

-First, it comes with the universal remote and an optical cable has a gloss design compared to the mat finish and has the ability to decode D2.
+First, it comes with a remote cable that has a gloss design compared to the mat and has the ability to decode D2.
 Yes.
-So determine if those features are worth the extra two hundred fifty dollars for your setup.
+To determine if those features are worth the extra 2050$.

 There’s really not much more to say.
-They’re both great looking sandbars and they both sound fantastic and they’re really easy to setup and use.
+They’re both great-looking sandbars and they both sound fantastic and they’re really easy.

-I was really surprised on the pricing.
+I was really surprised by the pricing.
 So if you’re looking for a sambar right now, I would definitely look at these two before you make that purchase decision.